CogentRoleplayCommunity/FogentRoleplay/src/Items/UniqueWeapons/Adversary-Damaged/Adversary-Damaged.md

 ### Hilt Gem

-The hilt gem of this radaince conduit is missing.
+The hilt gem of this radiance conduit is missing.
 Any gem capable of storing light installed for additional light reserves.

 ### Radiance Conduit
 Acts as a Radiance focus, meaning it can be used to modify the base dice of all Radiance rolls.